goldEli/chatroom/README.md

 ## Chartroom

+> figure out how useContext + useReducer replaces Redux

 Create by react-create-app.
-React(useContext) + [Ant Design](https://ant.design/) on the front end, with NodeJS + Socket.io web socket library on the back end.
+React + [Ant Design](https://ant.design/) on the front end, with NodeJS + Socket.io web socket library on the back end.